cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 > case the performance cannot be compared across different machines.
 >
 > At this point I decided to limit the maximum number of iterations that the
-> MCTS algorithm is allowed to perform before it must pick a move
+> Mcts algorithm is allowed to perform before it must pick a move
 > ([commit](https://github.com/cpatrasciuc/schnapsen-card-game/commit/d267004c089d9d2ba15d4ed6d96de0b98b3d33ca)).
 > This makes the performance of the MctsPlayer comparable across different runs, even
 > across different machines.